kousuke-nakano/jQMC/README.md

 ## Develpment branch

-The development of jQMC is managed on the `develop` branch of github jQMC repository.
+The development of jQMC is managed on the `devel` branch of github jQMC repository.

 - Github issues is the place to discuss about jQMC issues.
 - Github pull request is the place to request merging source code.